eatyourpeas/checktick/docs/refund-policy.md

 # Refund Policy

-**Last Updated: 28 November 2025**
+**Last Updated: 4 December 2025**

 This Refund Policy explains our policies regarding refunds, cancellations, and billing for CheckTick paid subscriptions.

 ## 1. Overview

 CheckTick subscriptions are processed through Paddle, our payment processor and Merchant of Record.
-All payments are handled securely by Paddle, and refunds are subject to this policy.
+All payments are handled securely by Paddle, and refunds are subject to this policy and [Paddle's Checkout Buyer Terms and Conditions](https://www.paddle.com/legal/checkout-buyer-terms).

 ### 1.1 Key Points

+* **14-day right to cancel** for consumers on their initial subscription (see section 4.2)
+* We may grant refunds at our discretion beyond the 14-day period
 * Subscriptions can be cancelled at any time
-* Refunds are available under specific circumstances
 * You retain access until the end of your paid period after cancellation
-* All refund requests are reviewed on a case-by-case basis

 ## 2. Subscription Plans